TahjidEshan/JoGL-Practice/README.md

 # JoGL-Practice
-Basic JoGL practice, done as part of a University course project
+Basic JoGL practice, done as part of an university course project